Grizzly bear with her two big cubs in the green grass with snowy hills behind them in Alaska

 Grizzly Bear Viewing in Katmai National Park

-Footage in nature documentaries of Alaskan brown bears in the wild cannot adequately prepare you for the drama of an actual encounter with these magnificent beasts, often just yards away.
-They are North America’s largest land predators, and an adult male can weigh 900 pounds.
-While cruising just off the coast, look for bears dotting the shoreline.
-Go ashore by skiff for an even closer view and traverse the beaches on foot.
+While we’ve all seen footage in nature documentaries of Alaskan brown bears in the wild, nothing prepares you for the drama of an actual encounter with these magnificent beasts, often just yards away.
+They are North America’s largest land predators, and an adult male can weigh well over 1,000 pounds.
+As you cruise just off the coast, bears often dot the shoreline.
+Go ashore by skiff for a closer view, traversing tidal flats and gravel bars on foot, possibly fording a few streams to find the best vantage point for bear watching.
 It’s not uncommon to find several massive grizzlies at once.
-And far from dozing lethargically, these bears may put on quite a show in their efforts to fill up on enough protein-rich food to prepare them for a long winter in hibernation.
+And far from dozing lethargically, these bears may put on quite a show in their efforts to fill up on enough protein rich food to prepare them for a long winter in hibernation.

 Accommodations